jheyman/blog/pages/VisioAutoCompute/index.md

 #### Computing shape data

 The remaining part was then to find a way to compute container data, from the individual data of the shapes it contains.
-There are several ways to manipulate data programmatically in Visio:<br><br>
+There are several ways to manipulate data programmatically in Visio:<br>

 * writing formulas directly within the **ShapeSheet**
 * **VBA** macros/procedures (Visual Basic for Applications)
 * **C#** code
-* and more...<br><br>
+* and more...<br>

 ShapeSheet formulas can be just fine for simple computations, but I chose VBA to have a bit more flexibility / readability.